UNESCO world heritage sites in India

 World Heritage Sites

-- These Sites are the places which have been officially recognized by a specialized agency of the UN (United Nations), United Nations Educational, Scientific and Cultural Organization (UNESCO) based on their natural, cultural, historical, and scientific importance.
+- These Sites are the places that have been officially recognized by a specialized agency of the UN (United Nations), United Nations Educational, Scientific and Cultural Organization (UNESCO) based on their natural, cultural, historical, and scientific importance.

 UNESCO is a specialized agency of the UN, whose objective is to contribute to peace and security by promoting international collaboration through educational, scientific, and cultural reforms.
 Its headquarter is in Paris, France.

 - The list of World Heritage sites is maintained by World Heritage Programme which is administered by the UNESCO World Heritage Committee.

 It is composed of 21 UNESCO member states which are elected by the UN General Assembly.